Safe & Healthy Learning Environment

 VI.
 Interim Action

-The Senior Vice Dean is authorized to take any actions on behalf of the Perelman School of Medicine that he or she deems necessary to protect the complainant and/or the respondent pending the investigation and resolution of a complaint.
+The Senior Vice Dean is authorized to take any actions on behalf of the Perelman School of Medicine that they deem necessary to protect the complainant and/or the respondent pending the investigation and resolution of a complaint.
 The Senior Vice Dean may also take immediate action necessary for reasons of safety.

 VII.
 Protection from Retaliation

 Retaliation against any member of the school community who comes forward with a complaint or concern is prohibited.
-If an individual believes that he or she is being subjected to retaliation as a result of coming forward with a concern or a complaint, he or she should refer the matter to the Senior Vice Dean.
+If an individual believes that they are being subjected to retaliation as a result of coming forward with a concern or a complaint, they should refer the matter to the Senior Vice Dean.

 VIII.
 Course and Clerkship Evaluations